PrafullaS/prafulla-portfolio/README.md

 I have modified the gsap club plugins with the trial plugins, but with the trial plugin you cannot host it🔴.
 So for Club plugins, Check out here: https://gsap.com/docs/v3/Installation/

-**Techstack** - AWS Cloud, Docker, OpenShift, Terraform, Google Cloud, Shell Script, Jenkins, GitHub, Maven, Ansible, Kubernetes
+**Techstack** - AWS Cloud, Docker, OpenShift, Terraform, Google Cloud, Shell Script, Jenkins, GitHub, Maven, Ansible, Kubernetes.

 ![Portfolio-Preview](public/images/prafulla_preview.png)